FelixM10/mini-championship-pipeline/README.md

 - **Transfermarkt** URLs
 - **Google Cloud Storage (GCS)** for object storage
 - **Google BigQuery (GBQ)** for warehousing / analytics
+- **Analytics Report** generated from a notebook, focused on Swansea

 ---